chromium/chromium/docs/security/lookalikes/lookalike-domains.md

    users.
  * For several months following the roll-out of new heuristics, we accept appeals from site operators whose sites have been incorrectly flagged.
- * Heuristics launching in M88 or later will trigger a console message informing site owners of the issue for at least one release prior to triggering user-visible warnings.
+ * Heuristics launching in Chrome 88 or later will trigger a console message informing site owners of the issue for at least one release prior to triggering user-visible warnings.

 ## Not all users see all warnings